Index154/slideshow-gallery/README.md

 - R: Reloads the window
 - Ctrl: Opens the devtools (inspect element and such)
 - Number keys 1 to 5: Apply the corresponding rating to the image your mouse cursor is currently on
+- For more hotkeys, look at the right click context menu